drhuffman12/crystal-on-rails/README.md

 ### Changelog

 * Updated to Crystal 0.21.0.
 Fixed to make the tests pass.
+Enjoy everybody!
 * Forked Amethyst.
 Renamed to Crystal on Rails.
   - Inherited a broken project failing to compile including failed compilation of tests.